Teen Drug Abuse (cont.)

 - All three grades are now at the lowest point that they have been at least since the mid-1990s, and likely longer.
 Among 8th graders, most of whom are 13 or 14 years old, the proportion who have ever taken "more than just a few sips" of alcohol by 8th grade has fallen by half since the 1990s.

-- Prevalence of recent binge drinking (having five or more drinks in a row at least once in the past two weeks) has dropped in 2013 by 1.9 percentage points in 10th grade and by 1.6 percentage points in 12th grade, while 8th-grader use remains unchanged.
+- Prevalence of recent binge drinking (having five or more drinks in a row at least once in the past two weeks) dropped significantly in 2014 to under 20 percent of high school seniors.
 As with 30-day prevalence, all grades are at their lowest points since at least the mid-1990s.

-- The two-week prevalence rates for binge drinking are now at 5.1 percent, 13.7 percent and 22.1 percent in the three grades—down from peak levels by about six-tenths, four-tenths and three-tenths, respectively.
+- The two-week prevalence rates for binge drinking are now at 12 percent in the three grades combined - down from a peak level of 22 percent.

-- Disapproval of binge drinking continues a gradual increase in the upper grades; and perceived availability for alcohol continues longer-term declines, which are sharpest in the lower grades.
+- Disapproval of binge drinking continues a gradual increase in the upper grades.
+Perceived availability for alcohol continues longer-term declines, which are sharpest in the lower grades.

 - The index of any illicit drug use tends to be driven by marijuana, which is by far the most prevalent of the many illicitly used drugs.